praisetompane/resume/README.md

 - ## High Proficiency:
     - Have a very good understanding of how the language/platform/tool/concept works.
-    - Can use language/platform/tool/concept with minimal reference to documentation and external references such as Stack Overflow, Tutorials, etc common use cases.
+    - Can use the language/platform/tool/concept for common use cases with minimal reference to documentation and external references such as Stack Overflow, Tutorials, etc.

 - ## Expert Proficiency:
     - Have an understanding of the internals of the language/platform/tool/concept.